Do you know the Net Promoter Score for the construction project lead data you use to power your business?

-But if you want to buy construction leads, with so many firms offering construction data, it’s often hard to choose the right one.
+But if you want to buy commercial construction leads, with so many firms offering construction data, it’s often hard to choose the right one.

 Enter the NPS, or Net Promoter Score.